gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * The object file for a parent unit depends on all its subunit body files.

-* The previous two rules meant that for purposes of computing dependencies and recompilation, a body and all its subunits are treated as an indivisible whole.
+* The previous two rules means that, for purposes of computing dependencies and recompilation, a body and all its subunits are treated as an indivisible whole.

   These rules are applied transitively: if unit ``A`` |withs|
-  unit ``B``, whose elaboration calls an inlined procedure in package ``C``, the object file for unit ``A`` will depend on the body of ``C``, in file :file:`c.adb`.
+  unit ``B``, whose elaboration calls an inlined procedure in package ``C``, the object file for unit ``A`` depends on the body of ``C``, in file :file:`c.adb`.

   The set of dependent files described by these rules includes all the